mindkomm/timmy/README.md

 ### generate_srcset_sizes

-(`bool`), optional, Default: `true`
+(`bool`), optional, Default: `false`

-Per default, all the sizes defined under `srcset` will also be generated when an image is uploaded.
-Otherwise, only the size defined in `resize` will be generated.
+Per default, all the sizes defined under `srcset` will only be generated when the image is requested in the frontend.
+Only the size defined in `resize` will be generated.
+By setting this to true, srcset sizes will also be generated when an image is uploaded.

+You can use the [`timmy/generate_srcset_sizes` filter](#timmy-generate-srcset-sizes) to enable or disable this globally.
+Setting this option on an image size always takes precedence over the filter.

 ---